egc112/OpenWRT-OpenVPN-scramble/README.md

 I have tested for OpenVPN 2.5.8 with OpenWRT 23.05 and that was working and obfuscating with a DDWRT router as client.

-On compiling the patches are executed automatically.
+On compiling, the patches are executed automatically.

 For a quick check to see if the scramble options are avaialble in your build, from commandline:
 `strings /usr/sbin/openvpn | grep scramble`